Erie Lackawanna MU Cars: History

 The MUs were inaugurated with fanfare on September 3, 1930, when the aging inventor Thomas A. Edison, a key proponent of DC current (the source of electric power for the MUs), drove the first train for the first mile along its 13-mile trip from Hoboken to Montclair, New Jersey.
 The service was extended in phases to other towns that would have yards to store the trains: South Orange, Summit, Gladstone, Morristown and Dover.
 Plans to extend electrified service west, for freight service, possibly as far as Scranton, PA, were investigated by the Lackawanna.
 The plans were abandoned due to cost, particularly since the timing of the extension coincided with the arrival of the Great Depression.
 The MUs did travel beyond the electrified district on occasion, particularly after World War II when there was a shortage of rail cars available.
 Unpowered MUs, pulled by steam locomotives, travelled on the Sussex Branch to Branchville, New Jersey, for instance, during the immediate post-war timeframe.

 Over the years, the distinctive Pullman green cars were considered to be extremely reliable.
 Thomas T. Taber, in his book on the DL&W, called the Lackawanna MUs "...probably the finest multiple unit electric cars ever constructed."
 Their reliability remained excellent into their fourth decade of service, but suffered during the final years of their 54-year tenure in service.

 During their 54-year tenure, the cars were run by four different railroad companies: the Lackawanna Railroad (1930–1960); the Erie Lackawanna Railroad (1960–1976); Conrail (1976–1982); and finally, NJ Transit (1983–1984).
 The cars were retired after their final runs on August 24, 1984.
-The DC power distribution system was retired at that point and a 25,000 volt 60 hertz AC power distribution system, which had been installed and tested over the previous several years as part of the re-electrification project, was switched on.
+The DC power distribution system was retired at that point and a 25 kV 60 Hz AC power distribution system, which had been installed and tested over the previous several years as part of the re-electrification project, was switched on.
 Arrow III MU cars, which continued to run to and from Hoboken, initially replaced the Lackawanna MUs.
 The introduction of Midtown Direct service to New York City in 1996, however, would prove problematic as the Northeast Corridor Line into Manhattan still used the original Pennsylvania Railroad 12,000 volt 25 hertz AC distribution system.
 Given that the Arrow III cars were not engineered to easily switch from one voltage to another, it was necessary for NJ Transit to acquire new locomotives, ALP-44s, to handle the new service.